mihawk90/obs-studio.spec/README.md

 $ dnf update obs-studio
 ```

-The `.repo` file also contains a repository for pre-release (Beta/RC) versions, disbled by default.
+The `.repo` file also contains a repository for pre-release (Beta/RC) versions, disabled by default.
 You can enable it permanently or per transaction:
 ```sh
 # permanent
 $ dnf config-manager setopt tarulia_obs-studio-pre.enabled=1